 From the #1 New York Times bestselling author of Tuesdays With Morrie comes Mitch Albom’s most personal story to date: an intimate and heartwarming memoir ‘Finding Chika’ about what it means to be a family and the young Haitian orphan whose short life would forever change his heart.

 Chika Jeune was born three days before the devastating earthquake that decimated Haiti in 2010.
-She spent her infancy in a landscape of extreme poverty, and when her mother died giving birth to a baby brother, Chika was brought to The Have Faith Haiti Orphanage that Albom operates in Port Au Prince.
+She spent her infancy in a landscape of extreme poverty.
+When her mother dies giving birth to a baby brother.
+Chika was brought to The Have Faith Haiti Orphanage that Albom operates in Port Au Prince.

 Mitch and Janine bring Chika to Detroit, hopeful that American medical care can soon return her to her homeland.
-Instead, Chika becomes a permanent part of their household, and their lives, as they embark on a two-year, around-the-world journey to find a cure.
-As Chika’s boundless optimism and humor teach Mitch the joys of caring for a child, he learns that a relationship built on love, no matter what blows it takes, can never be lost.
+Instead, Chika becomes a permanent part of their household, and their lives.
+As they embark on a two-year, around-the-world journey to find a cure.
+As Chika’s boundless optimism and humor teach Mitch the joys of caring for a child.
+He learns that a relationship base on love, no matter what blows it takes, can never be lost.

 Told in hindsight, and through illuminating conversations with Chika herself, this is Albom at his most poignant and vulnerable.
-Finding Chika is a celebration of a girl, her adoptive guardians, and the incredible bond they formed—a devastatingly beautiful portrait of what it means to be a family, regardless of how it is made.
+Finding Chika is a celebration of a girl, her adoptive guardians, and the incredible bond they formed.
+A devastatingly beautiful portrait of what it means to be a family, regardless of how it is form.

 Add this book to your reading list now !